 How do I get a DAS Installed?

 The very first step is to contact our team.
-We will then ask a number of questions and request a floor-plan of the building.
+We will then ask a number of questions relating to the building's occupancy and request a floor-plan of the building.
 This floor plan is used by our design technicians to identify key installation elements, distribution methods, and estimate the number of Server Antennas required.

 We will also look at the building's location with respect to the macro network.
 Using RF modelling software our team will look at the available network technologies, as well as location and strength of nearby cell towers to determine the required Donor Antenna and Repeater configuration.

 It typically takes less than a week to develop a preliminary design.
-Once completed a field technician will attend the site to confirm the proposed system diagram and estimate cable routes and lengths.
+Once completed, through our national partnerships R-Spectrum can arrange a technician to attend the site to confirm the proposed system diagram and estimate cable routes and lengths.
 At this point a quote can be generated for the installation.

 What Causes Weak Signal in Buildings?

 Despite mobile networks getting better each day, mobile coverage still has difficulty reaching inside large buildings.